5 weight loss myths debunked for you

 A tired and exhausted can experience all kinds of hormonal havoc.

 The trick is to exercise less often but smarter.

-Doing high intensity interval training, and deep muscle resistance exercises can change your body’s hormones and burn off fat in a short amount of tim.
+Doing high intensity interval training and deep muscle resistance exercises can change your body’s hormones and burn off fat in a short amount of time.

 Fat free foods are usually packed full of sugar!
 (They have to replace the good tasting fat with something don’t they?)
 The way that your body handles simple sugars, and any extra sugar that the body can’t use is it stores it as fat!

 A lot of clients I meet are terrified of fat.
 They fret over every almond consumed or every piece of avocado in a salad and I understand why as fat has been so demonised in the past.
 Panic not!

 Don’t be afraid of fat.
 Your body needs the good fats!
 Some of my favourite fat-filled foods are avocado, flaxseed, olive oil, cocount oil, nuts and seeds and oily fish such as salmon, mackerel and tuna.